 - CCNS maintains membership in the National Association of Episcopal Schools which makes us both an education community and a faith community

 - The school began with 12 four year olds attending class Monday, Wednesdays & Fridays with one parent and one "qualified" teacher in charge.
-Since then the school has grown into a half-day, private, non-profit, Episcopal pre-school serving approximately 143 children ranging in age from 16 months through 5 years.
+Since then the school has grown into a half-day (mornings & afternoons) private, non-profit, Episcopal nursery school serving approximately 180 children ranging in age from 16 months through 5 years.

-- Children attend from one to five days per week and each class has a professional staff consisting of a certified head teacher and assistant teacher
+- Children attend from one to five days per week and each class has a professional staff consisting of a passionate, educated head and assistant teachers.

-A life long resident of the Sound shore, Roseanne holds an Associate's Degree in Early Childhood Education.
-Roseanne came to CCNS in 2000 and has worked with all of the age groups at the school.
+Ro is a lifelong resident of the Sound shore, and came to CCNS in 1999!
+Roseanne holds an Associate's Degree in Early Childhood Education. and has worked with every age group at our school.
+Her compassionate and kind nature has endeared her to our many new and long-time families!
 Her outside interests include her eleven grandchildren who keep her very busy.

 Myrna holds a BA in Language Arts and French Literature from Damascus University in Syria.
 Myrna joined the faculty of CCNS in 2012 and has been the Assistant Teacher in the Orange Room since then.
 She is a long time resident of Westchester who enjoys traveling, walking and golfing with her husband and four boys.
 Myrna is very passionate about teaching and inspiring children to love to learn.

 Welcome to Christ's Church Nursery School community in Rye.
 We are pleased to share this virtual tour of our early childhood program and invite you to come for a personal visit.
 CCNS is dedicated to providing your child with the highest quality early education experience.
-We offer morning and afternoon programs for ages two through Pre-K and partner with local organizations to provide extended day enrichment opportunities.
+We currently offer morning and afternoon programs for ages 2 years to Pre-K and partner with local organizations to provide extended day enrichment opportunities.

 On behalf of our teachers, our families, and children welcome!
 We look forward to seeing you soon.